OranWeb/TCEssentials/content/en/docs/prologue/basic-elements.md

 This is the page where you will manage the properties that you and your spouse own or rent.
 As a beginner it is recommended that you rent properties rather than out right buying them, before level 15 it may be a good idea to rent anything upto a palace or castle ofcourse if you can afford an Island then sure go for it

-**Once you hit level 15 an Island is a Must since it enables you to fly quickly overseas and bring 10 more items this translates to more income per minute per trip.**
+**Once you hit level 15, living in a Private island is highly recommended, as with the “Air Strip and Pilot” upgrade, you would be able to travel to destinations, 30% faster and bring back 10 extra items, translating to more profit for you**

 Path to rental market: City -> Estate Agents -> [Rental Market](https://www.torn.com/properties.php?step=rentalmarket)